Gateacre

 Gateacre (/ˈgætəkər/; GAT-ə-kər) is a suburb of Liverpool, England, located approximately 6 mi south of the city centre.
 It is bordered by the suburbs of Belle Vale, Childwall, and Woolton.
 The area is noted for its Tudor Revival architecture and contains over 100 listed buildings within a quarter-mile of its centre, making it one of the most important historic areas in the city.

-Gateacre can trace its roots back to at least the 1100s, although it was not until the mid-1600s that the name was first used to refer to the area.
+Gateacre can trace back its roots to at least the 1100s, although it was not until the mid-1600s that the name was first used to refer to the area.
 It remained a primarily rural village until the 1800s, when it began to grow rapidly as new transport links and businesses developed.
 Gateacre was officially absorbed into Liverpool in 1913, but did not become part of the city's metropolitan area until the post-war period.
 In the 1950s and 1960s, large scale housing developments occurred in and around Gateacre, with Gateacre Community Comprehensive School and a shopping centre being built.
 In order to protect the area's historic buildings, Gateacre was declared a conservation area in 1969, becoming one of the first in Liverpool.

 History

 Toponymy

 The name Gateacre was first used in the mid-16th century to refer to the area that had previously been part of the townships of 'Little' and 'Much' Woolton.
 The origin of the name is not fully known, although there are two parallel theories on where it may have come from.
-The first explanation suggests that the name may derive from 'gata' - meaning path or 'the way' in Middle English - to the 'acre field' of Much Woolton (which approximately encompasses what is modern day Woolton).
+The first explanation suggests that the name may derive from 'gata' – meaning path or 'the way' in Middle English – to the 'acre field' of Much Woolton (which approximately encompasses what is modern day Woolton).
 An alternative suggestion is that the name may have developed from the Anglo-Saxon term gāt-æcer, which means a "newly cultivated plot where goats are kept".